[HOME] [Town Trail] [Marine Drive] [Great Orme] [Tramway [Extravaganza [Conwy] [Excursions] [Hotels] [Site Map] [Links]

 It is these headlands and the two waterfronts, the North Shore and the West Shore,

-that give the tourist resort of Llandudno its special appeal.
+together with the fine bay that give the tourist resort of Llandudno its special appeal.

 just as they have always done.
 ‘Professor’ Codman